-First, just choose one new habit, achievement or goal to start with.
+First, just choose one new habit, achievement, or goal to start with.
 You can add more later, as you gain momentum and see results from your efforts.
 If you’re the industrious type, write down a new habit for each month, but don’t even consider starting more than one at a time.
 If you’ve had trouble in the past making changes (and that’s most of us), plan to give yourself 3 months per habit or goal.
 Break your goal down into small, easily achievable actions or steps.
 Using the example from #2 below on losing weight, if you break down the 10 pounds over 3-months into days, you only need to lose 1.77 ounces a day.
 That sounds pretty doable to me. 🙂

 2. Be specific

-Rather than saying, “I want to lose weight”, be specific about the amount, the time period and the way you plan to achieve this.
+Rather than saying, “I want to lose weight”, be specific about the amount, the time period, and the way you plan to achieve this.
 For instance, “I will lose 10 pounds by April 1st, 2017 by walking 10 minutes a day, every day, and by cutting out soda from my diet.”
 Whatever your goal or new habit, you should define it in terms that would be understandable by most people.
 Unless you are a rocket scientist, then you may need to dumb it down for us. 😉

 3. Set goals or action steps

 Have you ever heard of S.M.A.R.T. goals?
 They are; S – specific, M – measurable, A – achievable, R – realistic, and T – time-bound.
 All good things, yet, goals (SMART or otherwise) often don’t work for many.
-You’ll notice that the goal for losing weight in #2 above was specific, measurable, achievable, realistic and time-bound.
+You’ll notice that the goal for losing weight in #2 above was specific, measurable, achievable, realistic, and time-bound.
 But for some of us, goals represent one more thing to fail at, while for others, setting goals is the vehicle for success.
-If setting goals works for you use them, if they don’t work for you, you’ll need to use a different method, such as deciding on certain actions steps to take, using checklists, or write out how you will feel when you obtain your new habit.
-Emotion is a powerful motivator, so use it as a tool either with or without the goal setting.
+If setting goals works for you use them, if they don’t work for you, you’ll need to use a different method, such as deciding on certain actions steps to take, using checklists, or writing out how you will feel when you obtain your new habit.
+Emotion is a powerful motivator, so use it as a tool either with or without goal setting.